-Vanessa has always had wild hair and because her mother had zero experience with black hair care, and a bad experience involving her grandmother and too tight braids, she became a self-taught natural hair diva from an early age.
+Vanessa, the heroine from my book Church Mouse on his Motorcycle, has always had wild hair. because her mother, having zero experience with black hair care, and a bad experience that involved her grandmother and too tight braids, she became a self-taught natural hair diva from an early age.

-And what have the years taught Vanessa, the heroine from my book Church Mouse on his Motorcycle?
+And what have the years taught Vanessa?

 A girls gotta do what a girls gotta do.